Reasons to Feed Raw

 There is a growing amount of research that proves the relationship between specific nutrients and their impact on disease.
 One well known study is from Purdue University, 2005, which demonstrated the positive impact of orange-yellow and green leafy vegetables on the transitional cell carcinoma rates of Scottish Terriers: PubMed Research Study.

-The book, Canine Nutrigenomics, by W. Jean Dodds, DVM and Diana R. Laverdure is a must read for anyone interested in learning about the relationship between food and gene expression in dogs.
+The book, Canine Nutrigenomics, by W. Jean Dodds, DVM and Diana R. Laverdure is an interesting read for anyone interested in learning about the relationship between food and gene expression in dogs.

 It's time to rethink how we have been feeding dogs.
 Research, ask questions, and choose your dog's food as carefully as you choose your own.